tinkin-tech/you-owe-me/README.md

 ### SCC

-To install the SCC tool, follow the steps described [here](https://github.com/boyter/scc), which is the official documentation
+To install the SCC tool, follow the steps described [here](https://github.com/boyter/scc), which is the official documentation.

 ## Run project